IHF Men's Handball World Championship Preview & Betting Guide

 ALSO READ

-2025 IHF Mens Handball World Championship Preview
+2027 IHF Men's Handball World Championship Preview

 Top Scorers

-Six of the last eight top scorers have gone to either a Danish player or a player from North Macedonia.
-Kirik Lazarov (92 in 2009), Mikkel Hansen (68 in 2011), Anders Eggert (62 in 2013), Kiril Lazarov (50 in 2017), Mikkel Hansen (72 in 2019) and Mathias Gidsel (60 in 2023).
+Seven of the last nine top scorers have gone to either a Danish player or a player from North Macedonia.
+Kirik Lazarov (92 in 2009), Mikkel Hansen (68 in 2011), Anders Eggert (62 in 2013), Kiril Lazarov (50 in 2017), Mikkel Hansen (72 in 2019), Mathias Gidsel (60 in 2023) and Mathias Gidsel (74 in 2025).

-IHF Mens Handball World Championship Past Winners
+IHF Men's Handball World Championship Past Winners

-IHF Mens Handball World Championship Betting Tips
+IHF Men's Handball World Championship Betting Tips

-Throughout the 2025 IHF Men's Handball World Championship we will have betting tips available for each round of the tournament, but, first of all, if you are not that familiar with handball betting and are planning on having a bet then be sure to give our best bookie for handball betting article a read before you place any bets.
+Throughout the 2027 IHF Men's Handball World Championship we will have betting tips available for each round of the tournament, but, first of all, if you are not that familiar with handball betting and are planning on having a bet then be sure to give our best bookie for handball betting article a read before you place any bets.
 We have plenty of handball tipsters on the site who will help you out during the tournament with their tips, for day-to-day predictions on this tournament and all the others taking place throughout the year head over to the handball predictions page.
 Additionally, if you only want to view the tipsters who are in profit, check out the best handball tipsters page which will only list those tipsters!

 Last Five Tournament Favourite Statistics